Knowing the rules and riding by them is important for the safety of every road user, especially motorcyclists.

-- keep your speed to no more than 10km/h above the traffic speed
+Remember – If you're filtering keep your speed down to no more than15km/h faster than other traffic.